 Along with regular exercise, you should consider getting your weight down to your recommended range if you’re suffering from chronic pain.
 Most painful health conditions e.g. arthritis may be aggravated by excess weight as this puts more pressure on the joints.
 Losing weight can help alleviate this pressure, leading to reduced pain.

 These methods ease pain by stretching and strengthening the muscles with the help of a physiotherapist or masseuse.
 Physiotherapy is normally prescribed after an accident or other condition leaves you with chronic pain.
 During these sessions, you’ll be guided through a series of stretches and exercises to help you rehabilitate the injured muscles and improve their range of motion and function while decreasing your pain.

-Therapeutic massage, on the other hand, works the tension and kinks from the muscles and joints using gentle pressure.
+Therapeutic massage, on the other hand, works the tension and kinks in the muscles and joints using gentle pressure.
 A beneficial side effect is that this helps to also relieve anxiety and stress while introducing pleasant sensations that override pain signals.
-Both methods are great because they not only ease pain but also reduce strain and the risk of future injury.
+Both methods are great because they not only ease the pain but also reduce strain and the risk of future injury.

 Using cold and/or heat.

 These classic go-to pain-relieving methods are still effective in easing certain types of chronic pain.
 Cold is known to relieve pain by decreasing inflammation and muscle spasms while speeding recovery.
 Heat, on the other hand, works by relaxing muscles and raising your pain threshold.
 You may have to use a homemade heat compress or cold pack several times a day over a range of days to get the full benefit.